 For well over 100 years, the telephone was the primary means of communication in our lives - first at home and then on the go.
-Today, the Internet is the backbone of communications, enabling us to talk, text, email, video chat, stream or download all forms of media and access information anywhere, anytime.
+Today, the internet is the backbone of communications, enabling us to talk, post, text, email, video chat, stream or download all forms of media and access information anywhere, anytime.

 It also serves as the hub for today's home automation and whole-house entertainment systems.